-The Ghana Integrity Initiative (GII) and the Ghana Anti-Corruption Coalition (GACC) are jointly implementing a STAR-Ghana funded project titled "Creating anti-corruption voices in the implementation of the SDGs" aimed at generating recommendations for anti-corruption advocacy to help deal with corruption in relation to the implementation of interventions towards achieving the SDGs 3, 4 and 16.
-As part of this project, the partnership has decided to conduct a Corruption Risk Assessment (CRA) in Procurement as well as in interventions towards the achievement of SDGs 3, 4 and 16, aimed at producing recommendations to help curb corruption in the programmes and interventions being implemented to achieve these SDGs.
-The overall goal of the intervention is to reduce corruption in the implementation of SDGs 3, 4 and 16, that is, Sustainable Development Goals on Health and Education as well as the promotion of peaceful, just and strong institutions for sustainable development, especially increased access to justice and effective, accountable and inclusive institutions.
+The Ghana Integrity Initiative (GII) and the Ghana Anti-Corruption Coalition (GACC) are jointly implementing a STAR-Ghana funded project titled "Creating anti-corruption voices in the implementation of the SDGs" aimed at generating recommendations for anti-corruption advocacy to help deal with corruption in relation to the implementation of interventions towards achieving the SDGs 3, 4 and 162.
+As part of this project, the partnership has decided to conduct a Corruption Risk Assessment (CRA) in Procurement as well as in interventions towards the achievement of SDGs 3, 4 and 16, aimed at producing recommendations to help curb corruption in the programmes and intervention is to reduce corruption in the implementation of SDGs 3, 4 and 16, that is, Sustainable Development Goals on Health and Education as well as the promotion of peaceful, just and strong institutions for sustainable development, especially increased access to justice and effective, accountable and inclusive institutions.